 The panel members want the Digital Cluster Initiative to succeed.
 That said, the panel members retain an unfettered right to terminate participation by any cluster or its individual businesses at any time.

-For any enquiries regarding ecommerce for your business or your group, you can contact Zeald.
+For any enquiries regarding ecommerce for your business or your group, [or if you are interested in creating a cluster in the future,] you can contact Zeald.
 Their Get Ecommerce Movement, or GEM initiative, offers free ecommerce solutions to help small Kiwi businesses get trading online and start their digital journey.